 Berm Design

 Contaminated soils should be placed into a contained system built to control surface water run-on and run-off from within and around the HCSTF.
-Engineered berms should be constructed to a sufficient height as to contain the total volume of contaminated soil to be placed within the HCSTF cell, prevent precipitation and associated surface water from escaping the HCSTF, allow for 50cm of freeboard (British Columbia Ministry of Environment, 2012), or as approved by a Professional Engineer, within the surface water retention pond (Yukon CSR, 2018), and prevent freshet run-off from entering the facility.
+Engineered berms should be constructed to a sufficient height as to contain the total volume of contaminated soil to be placed within the HCSTF cell, prevent precipitation and associated surface water from escaping the HCSTF, allow for 50cm of freeboard (British Columbia Ministry of Environment, 2012), or as approved by a Professional Engineer, within the surface water retention system (Yukon CSR, 2018), and prevent freshet run-off from entering the facility.
 Berms should be constructed around the entire perimeter of the treatment area to fully contain surface water run-off and contaminated soils (FCSAP, 2013).

 Access ramps should be constructed over the berms to allow equipment access to the windrowed soils.
 No portion of the berm should be removed to allow for equipment to pass in and out of the HCSTF (Yukon CSR, 2018).